Developer-Autodesk/forge.learning/docs/designautomation/appbundle/engines/max.md

 ## Commands.cs

 This is the main code that will run with 3ds Max.
 Copy the following content into `Command.cs`.
-There are three classes to handle the Design Automation porcessing.
+There are three classes to handle the Design Automation processing.
 First is the `InputParams` that will be used to interface with the JSON input data.
 Next is `ParameterChanger` class that is used to iterate the scene, and find all Casement Windows (but could be any object types as identified by the class ids).
 Finally the `RuntimeExecute` is used to take the input and drive the automation.
 Also note there is a specialized logging that will output information to the Design Automation console.
 See the LogTrace function.
 Note that the `ILogSys` 3ds Max managed class is used for this, and the flags used with the `LogEntry` API indicated are necessary for the output to show in the Design Automation console.

 ```csharp
 using System;